The light turns red

 Last night, I sat with a friend discussing our lament over a church’s inability to name harm.
 We starred at a fire together and held that tension.

-I spoke out loud a lot of “I just don’t know…” and it hurt a hell of a lot, but it also felt really good to not tuck that honest emotion away.
+I spoke out loud a lot of “I just don’t know…” and it hurt a lot, but it also felt really good to not tuck that honest emotion away.
 I’d like to imagine that several people before us felt the crushing blows of “what now,” “I don’t know” and “I am tired.”

 When I leave enough space in places of doubt, I think about Jesus going to pray alone before the crucification.
 Human emotion was evoked in that prayer – between father & son.
 In that prayer Jesus displayed doubt, fear & uncertainty.
 I think as believers who are striving to find peace in our world, are feelings of doubt & uncertainity are holy too.

 Maybe we need to sit by fires and as we watch it burn to ash be reminded our time here is limited in the grand scheme of things.
 Our imprints are made in our transparency, our imperfect-ness & our abilities to stretch our imaginations.
-For me, to say what we don’t know, what we feel & always challenge what we do with grace, mercy & love – seems to be the ticket to balance.
+To say what we don’t know, what we feel & always challenge what we do with grace, mercy & love – seems to be the ticket to balance.

 Often I tell people that my ministry looks like learning how to love people well and the rest is always under development.
+God is always calling me into abyss and saying “if you start, I’ll help you build this – trust me.”

 Last night that fire was church, the meal I had with friends was communion & God was there.
 Though “I don’t know” felt terrible to say, it was also oddly comforting.
 Maybe, that was the sermon.